mayank19o7/spring-boot-camp/MySpringBoot/README.md

    operations for a Book entity.
 2. [Transactional](./Transactional/README.md) - This module contains a simple application demonstrating the behaviour of
    @Transactional annotation.
+3. [Eureka Service Discovery](./EurekaServer/README.md) - This application demonstrates the use of Eureka Server, [Service One](./EurekaServiceOne/README.md) and [Service Two](./EurekaServiceTwo/README.md) are used with this to see their service discovery.